parth-s-harness/Gitops-Samples/Sample-2/README.md

 ## Overview

-This pipeline sample fetches application details and syncs the selected application using the Harness GitOps Pipeline.
+This pipeline sample creates a PR pipeline that updates `values.yaml`, obtains approval before merging the PR, and then syncs the GitOps application with the merged changes and then send notification to users regarding Update of the Release Repo.

 ## Prerequisites